AdobeDocs/experience-platform.en/help/query-service/best-practices/incremental-load.md

 ---
 title: Sample Incremental Load Queries
-description: The incremental load feature uses both anonymous block and snapshot features to provide a near real-time solution for moving data from the data lake to your data warehouse whilst ignoring matching .
+description: The incremental load feature uses both anonymous block and snapshot features to provide a near real-time solution for moving data from the data lake to your data warehouse whilst ignoring matching data.
 ---
 # Sample incremental data load queries